Badgerati/Pode/docs/Tutorials/Logging/Overview.md

 * Methods define how log items should be recorded, such as to a file or terminal.
 * Types define how items to log are transformed, and what should be supplied to the Method.

-For example when you supply an Exception to  [`Write-PodeErrorLog`](../../../Functions/Logging/Write-PodeErrorLog), this Exception is first supplied to Pode's inbuilt Error type.
+For example when you supply an Exception to [`Write-PodeErrorLog`](../../../Functions/Logging/Write-PodeErrorLog), this Exception is first supplied to Pode's inbuilt Error logging type.
 This type transforms any Exception (or Error Record) into a string which can then be supplied to the File logging method.

 In Pode you can use File, Terminal or a Custom method.
 As well as Request, Error, or a Custom type.